v01dma1n/running/README.md

 * Above 85 degrees - Forget it... run for fun
 Note: This chart is based upon my own experience in the heat and talking to other runners.
 It has no scientific verification.

+#Challenges
+##Running log does not have temperature data
+The the temperature data is not provided by Garmin Connect website.
+In order to corelate running performance with air temperature, hourly climate data must be retrieved.
+One available source is NOAA isd-history (ftp://ftp.ncdc.noaa.gov/pub/data/noaa/isd-history.csv).
+The temperature data is available in hourly intervals.
+##Factoring training level
+The number of runs per week varied over time.
+I assume, that with more runs my performance got better and could affect the analysis.
+I need to factor for performance increase due to traing leve.
+#Assumptions
+* The analysis will be performed on run by run basis.
+* Only single temperature point will be associated with a run.
+* For temperature retrieval, mid-run time mark will be used.
+* The temperature will be retrieved for weather station located 15 miles from usual locaction of the runs.
+* From the pool of all runs, only training, 3-4 mile runs will be considered.
+Races and long runs will be excluded.
+*